symlex/symlex-docs/docs/framework.md

 Composer will ask for config values to generate `app/config/parameters.yml` for you.

+Make sure `storage/cache` is writable so that cache files can be created by the app.

 **Step 2:** Start nginx and PHP using `docker-compose`:

 ```